 Consider a visit to Stolo Family Winery or do some wine tasting downtown or at your hotel bar.
 At night, consider a stroll along the boardwalk and watch the sunset from Moonstone Beach, or alternatively walk along the dramatic Bluff Trail at Fiscalini Ranch Preserve.
 Plan at least one special intimate dinner together at a local restaurant and enjoy a great meal.

-You might also want to consider attending one of the local theatre or live music productions if one is happening during your visit.
+You might also want to consider checking out a local festival, local community theater, or live music.
+Check local events to see what is happening during your visit.

 Finally, choose a lodging option that will spark romance depending on your personal preferences, whether it is a bed-and-breakfast on the beach, a boutique hotel with room service, a rented apartment, a campsite, or a cozy little inn.